 Recent Accounting Pronouncements: In December 2007, the FASB issued Statement No. 141(Revised 2007), "Business Combinations" ("Statement No. 141R"), which establishes principles and requirements for the reporting entity in a business combination, including recognition and measurement in the financial statements of the identifiable assets acquired, the liabilities assumed, and any non-controlling interest in the acquiree.
 This statement also establishes disclosure requirements to enable financial statement users to evaluate the nature and financial effects of the business combination.
 Statement No. 141R applies prospectively to business combinations for which the acquisition date is on or after the beginning of the first annual reporting period beginning on or after December 15, 2008, and interim periods within those fiscal years.
 Statement No. 141R will become effective for our fiscal year beginning in 2009.
-We are currently evaluating the effect the adoption of Statement No. 141R could have on our consolidated financial statements, if any.
+We expect Statement No. 141R will have an impact on our consolidated financial statements when effective, but the nature and magnitude of the specific effects will depend upon the nature, terms and size of the acquisitions we consummate after the effective date of the revised standard.